WWE Rumors: Could John Cena And Nikki Bella Become An On-Screen Couple For WWE Soon?

 Before we get into it, John and Nikki would make a great face power couple on WWE programming.
 Cena would be able to help Bella get over with the WWE Universe as a face, which could do wonders for both of them.
 However, the potential they would have together as a heel power couple is much more intriguing.

 John Cena has been rumored for a heel turn a million times over the years, but WWE officials were hesitant to pull the trigger in the past because there wasn’t anyone to replace him as the top guy.
 The current roster has more than one choice, so Cena turning heel is a little more plausible now.
-Not to mention, there will be a golden opportunity at Wrestlemania 33 if John Cena vs. The Undertaker finally gets the green light.
+Not to mention, there will be a golden opportunity at WrestleMania 33 if John Cena vs. The Undertaker finally gets the green light.

 Is Nikki Bella the missing piece that would finally allow John Cena to turn heel?
 Realistically, Nikki Bella would get more heel heat than Cena because the WWE Universe would look at her like she stole him.
 The potential storyline of Bella forcing him to lose his way and then the eventual redemption would be great for WWE.
 Of course, that is just fantasy booking, but John Cena and Nikki Bella together on WWE television is just too good of an idea not to see at some point.